ClickHouse/ClickHouse/docs/en/sql-reference/functions/type-conversion-functions.md

 **Supported non-standard formats**

 -   A string containing 9..10 digit [unix timestamp](https://en.wikipedia.org/wiki/Unix_time).
--   A string with a date and a time component: `YYYYMMDDhhmmss`, `MM/DD/YYYY hh:mm:ss`, `MM-DD-YY hh:mm`, `YYYY-MM-DD hh:mm:ss`, etc.
+-   A string with a date and a time components: `YYYYMMDDhhmmss`, `MM/DD/YYYY hh:mm:ss`, `MM-DD-YY hh:mm`, `YYYY-MM-DD hh:mm:ss`, etc.
 -   A string with a date, but no time component: `YYYY`, `YYYYMM`, `YYYY*MM`, `MM/DD/YYYY`, `MM-DD-YY` etc.
 -   A string with a day and time: `DD`, `DD hh`, `DD hh:mm`.
-In this case, `YYYY-MM` are substituted as `2000-01`.
+In this case, `YYYY-MM` are substituted with `2000-01`.
--   A string that includes the date and time along with time zone offset information: `YYYY-MM-DD hh:mm:ss ±h:mm`, etc. For example, `2020-12-12 17:36:00 -5:00`.
+-   A string that includes date and time along with timezone offset information: `YYYY-MM-DD hh:mm:ss ±h:mm`, etc. For example, `2020-12-12 17:36:00 -5:00`.

 **Returned values**